RohmSemiconductor/Linux-Kernel-Sensor-Drivers/README.md

 - Torvald's main Linux repository
 - Linux-Next integration testing repository
 - Linux stable repository
-The test results are upload to the [Sensor](https://github.com/RohmSemiconductor/rohm-linux-test-results/tree/Sensor) of the rohm-linux-test-results repository.
+The test results are upload to the [Sensor branch](https://github.com/RohmSemiconductor/rohm-linux-test-results/tree/Sensor) of the rohm-linux-test-results repository.

 ## Contents of these repositories